rdf-elixir/website/content/rdf-ex/serializations.md

 # Serializations

 The RDF.ex package comes with implementations of the [N-Triples](https://www.w3.org/TR/n-triples/), [N-Quads](https://www.w3.org/TR/n-quads/) and [Turtle](https://www.w3.org/TR/turtle/) serialization formats.
-Formats which require additional dependencies should be implemented in separate Hex packages.
+Formats which require additional dependencies are implemented in separate Hex packages.
-The [JSON-LD](http://www.w3.org/TR/json-ld/) format for example is available with the [JSON-LD.ex](https://hex.pm/packages/json_ld) package.
+The [JSON-LD](http://www.w3.org/TR/json-ld/) format for example is available with the [JSON-LD.ex](https://hex.pm/packages/json_ld) package and the [RDF-XML](http://www.w3.org/TR/rdf-syntax-grammar/) format is available with the [RDF-XML.ex](https://hex.pm/packages/rdf_xml) package.

-RDF graphs and datasets can be read and written to files or strings in a RDF serialization format using the  `read_file`, `read_string` and `write_file`, `write_string` functions of the resp. `RDF.Serialization.Format` module.
+RDF graphs and datasets can be read and written to files, strings or streams in a RDF serialization format using the  `read_file/2`, `read_string/2`, `read_stream/2` and the `write_file/3`, `write_string/2` and `write_stream/2` functions of the resp. `RDF.Serialization.Format` module.

 ```elixir
 {:ok, graph} = RDF.NTriples.read_file("/path/to/some_file.nt")